UW-Madison-DataScience/machine-learning-novice-sklearn/setup.md

 ~~~
 {: .language-bash}

-> Including `jupyterlab` ensures that all participants use the same environment for running and interacting with notebooks during the workshop.
-{: .tip}

 ### Adding your virtual environment to JupyterLab
 To use this virtual environment in JupyterLab, follow these steps: